evanemon1/IPL-project/README.md

 # IPL-project
-its a ipl data analysis project
+its an ipl data analysis project